THE ANCESTRY OF H.R.H. CATHERINE, DUCHESS OF CAMBRIDGE AND H.R.H PRINCE GEORGE OF CAMBRIDGE

 Lionel Plantagent, Duke of Clarence (1338-1368) = Lady Elizabeth de Burgh, daughter of the 3rd Earl of Ulster Lionel was guardian and lieutenant of England during his father’s absence abroad in 1345-6, and was later the king’s lieutenant in Ulster.
 He was father of:

 Lady Philippa Plantagenet = Edmund Mortimer Earl of March (1351-1381 Edmund was Marshall of England 1369-1377 and bore the sword and spurs at Richard II’s coronation.
 Edmund Mortimer provides Princess Catherine with a wonderful mesh of Anglo-Norman and Welsh ancestry, for his 4 x great grandfather Ralph Mortimer married Gwladys Ddu, one of the daughters of Llewellyn the Great.
-Llewellyn was of the male line of Rhodri Mawr, the unifier of Wales, to whom the bards gave a splendid line of descent, back to the Catuvellauni kings of south-east England (the family of Caratacus and Cymbeline), from whom they in turn deduced a line of descent from Brutus, the legendary founder of Britain, a great grandson of Aeneas, a member of the royal house of Troy.
-Aeneas, the subject of Virgil’s epic poem The Iliad, was the son of Anchises, by the Greek goddess of love, Aphrodite.
+Llewellyn was of the male line of Rhodri Mawr, the unifier of Wales, to whom the bards gave a splendid line of descent, back to the Catuvellauni kings of south-east England (the family of Caratacus and Cymbeline), from whom they in turn deduced a line of descent from Brutus of Troy, the legendary founder of Britain, a great grandson of Aeneas, a member of the royal house of Troy.
+Aeneas, the subject of Homer’s epic poem The Iliad, was the son of Anchises, by the Greek goddess of love, Aphrodite.
+A full pedigree going back to Brutus appears in my book Brutus of Troy.
 Lady Philippa and Edmund Mortimer had a daughter:

 Elizabeth Mortimer = Sir Henry Percy (1364-1403), nicknamed “Hotspur”.
 Hotspur was captured by the Scots at the battle of Otterbourn, but was later released.
 He assisted in placing Henry IV on the throne and later defeated the Scots at Humbledon Hill in 1402.
 He then foolishly decided to promote his brother-in-law Sir Edmund Mortimer as a rival king to Henry IV, and was defeated and slain at the Battle of Shrewsbury, part of the Wars of the Roses that he had helped to instigate.
-Elizabeth and Henry had a daughter Elizabeth who married John de Clifford: they were ancestors of American President Calvin Coolidge (1872-1933).
+Elizabeth and Henry had a daughter Elizabeth who married John de Clifford: they were ancestors of American President Calvin Coolidge (1872-1933) and also of Meghan Markle, Duchess of Sussex and Danny Dyer.
 Elizabeth and Henry’s son, meanwhile, was:

 Lady Mary (or Margaret) Percy = Sir William Gascoigne of Gawthorpe, Yorkshire Lady Mary and Sir William had a daughter Dorothy Gascoigne, who married Sir Ninian Markenfield and was ancestor of American President William Howard Taft (1857-1930).
 Lady Mary and Sir William also had a daughter Elizabeth, who married Sir George Talboys: they were ancestors both of President George Washington and of the late Queen Elizabeth the Queen Mother (and thus of Prince William himself): these lines of descent are given separately, below.
 Finally, Lady Mary and Sir William had a daughter: